galliot-us/adaptive-pose-estimation/README.md

+> **Galliot now hosts all Neuralet’s content and expertise gained in three years of work and completing high-quality applications, mainly in Computer Vision and Deep Learning.
+[More Info](https://galliot.us/blog/neuralet-migrated-to-galliot/)**

 # Galliot Adaptive Pose Estimation

 This is the Galliot's Adaptive Pose Estimation repository.
 With this module you can run specialized pose estimation models with the help of [Galliot's Adaptive Learning API](https://api.neuralet.io/).